AdaCore/gnatstudio/docs/users_guide/navigation.rst

 .. _Find_All_References:

 :menuselection:`Navigate --> Find All References`
   Find all the references to the current entity in the project.
-The search is based on the semantic information extracted from the sources, this is not a simple text search.
-The result of the search is displayed in the location window, see :ref:`The_Locations_View`.
+This is not a simple text search: the search is based on the semantic information extracted from the sources.
+The result of the search is displayed in the location view.
+See :ref:`The_Locations_View`.

 .. index:: menu; navigate --> goto declaration
 .. index:: goto declaration

 :menuselection:`Navigate --> Goto declaration`
-  Go to the declaration/spec of the current entity.
-The current entity is determined by the word located around the cursor.
-This item is also accessible through the editor's contextual menu directly.
-This capability requires the availability of cross-reference information.
+  Go to the declaration (spec) of the current entity.
+You can also access this option through the editor's contextual menu.
+This option requires the availability of cross-reference information.
   :ref:`Support_for_Cross-References`.

 .. index:: menu; navigate --> goto body
 .. index:: goto body

 :menuselection:`Navigate --> Goto body`
-  Go to the body/implementation of the current entity.
-If the current entity is the declaration of an Ada subprogram imported from C it goes to the location where the C function is defined.
-This item is also accessible through the editor's contextual menu directly.
-This capability requires the availability of cross-reference information.  :ref:`Support_for_Cross-References`.
+  Go to the body (implementation) of the current entity.
+If the current entity is the declaration of an Ada subprogram imported from C, it goes to the location where the C function is defined.
+You can also access this option through the editor's contextual menu.
+This option requires the availability of cross-reference information.
+  :ref:`Support_for_Cross-References`.

 .. index:: menu; navigate --> goto matching delimiter

 :menuselection:`Navigate --> Goto matching delimiter`
-  Go to the delimiter matching the one right before (for a closing delimiter) or right after (for an opening delimiter) the cursor if any.
+  Go to the delimiter matching the one right before (for a closing delimiter) or right after (for an opening delimiter) the cursor, if any.

 .. index:: menu; navigate --> goto line
 .. index:: goto line

 :menuselection:`Navigate --> Goto line`
-  Open a dialog where you can type a line number,  in order to jump to a specific location in the current source editor.
-This feature is also available by clicking on the location at the bottom of editors.
+  Open a dialog where you can type a line number and jump to that line in the current source editor.
+This option is also available by clicking on the location at the bottom of editors.

 .. index:: menu; navigate --> goto entity

 :menuselection:`Navigate --> Goto entity`
-  Moves the focus to the :ref:`omni_search` window.
-You can the enter the name (or part of the name) for any entity defined in your project, and clicking on one of the results will take you to its declaration.
+  Moves the focus to the :ref:`omni_search` view.
+You can the enter the name (or part of the name) for any entity defined in your project.
+  Clicking on one of the results takes you to its declaration.

 .. index:: menu; navigate --> goto file spec<->body

 :menuselection:`Navigate --> Goto file spec<->body`
   Open the corresponding spec file if the current edited file is a body file, or body file otherwise.
-This item is also accessible through the editor's contextual menu

-  This capability requires support for cross-references.
-This item is also accessible through the editor's contextual menu
+You can also access this option through the editor's contextual menu.
+This option requires support for cross-references.

 .. index:: menu; navigate --> start of statement

 :menuselection:`Navigate --> Start of statement`
-  Move the cursor position to the start of the current statement, move to the start of the enclosing statement if the cursor position is already at the start of the statement.
+  Move the cursor to the start of the current statement or the start of the enclosing statement if the cursor is already at the start of a statement.

 .. index:: menu; navigate --> end of statement

 :menuselection:`Navigate --> End of statement`
-  Move the current cursor position to the end of the statement, move to the end of the enclosing statement if the cursor position is already at the end of the statement.
+  Move the cursor to the end of the current statement or the end of the enclosing statement if the cursor position is already at the end of a statement.

 .. index:: menu; navigate --> previous subprogram

 :menuselection:`Navigate --> Previous subprogram`
-  Move the current cursor position to the start of the previous procedure, function, task, protected record or entry.
+  Move the cursor to the start of the previous procedure, function, task, protected record, or entry.

 .. index:: menu; navigate --> next subprogram

 :menuselection:`Navigate --> Next subprogram`
-  Move the current cursor position to the start of the next procedure, function, task, protected record or entry.
+  Move the cursor to the start of the next procedure, function, task, protected record or entry.

 .. index:: menu; navigate --> previous tag

 :menuselection:`Navigate --> Previous tag`
-  Go to previous tag/location. :ref:`The_Locations_View`.
+  Go to previous tag or location. :ref:`The_Locations_View`.

 .. index:: menu; navigate --> next tag

 :menuselection:`Navigate --> Next tag`
-  Go to next tag/location. :ref:`The_Locations_View`.
+  Go to next tag or location. :ref:`The_Locations_View`.

 .. index:: menu; navigate --> back

 :menuselection:`Navigate --> Back`
-  Everytime you use one of the navigation feature in GPS, GPS will first store the current location in a history, and then move the focus to another part of the editor or to another editor.
-This menu allows you to navigate backward in the history, and thus go to the location you were previously viewing.
+  Each time you use one of the navigation feature in GPS, GPS first stores the current location in a history and then move the cursor.
+This option allows you to navigate backward in the history, going to the location you were previously viewing.

 .. index:: menu; navigate --> forward